MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Initiates Misty's detection of faces in her line of vision.
 This command assigns each detected face a random ID.

-When you are done having Misty detect faces, call StopFaceDetection.
+When you are done having Misty detect faces, call `StopFaceDetection`.

 Endpoint: POST &lt;robot-ip-address&gt;/api/faces/detection/start